LiliBruk2/100-days-of-code/r1-log.md

 **Thoughts**: Nothing that can distract me (not even myself 😄) from building my portfolio now.
 Wanted to start it today but got worn out from the progress of the day as well as from family time.

 **Link(s) to work**: [My Codewars solution](https://www.codewars.com/users/klcantrell/completed_solutions)

+### Day 8: March 31, 2018

+**Today's Progress**: Late post - catching up with this entry after the Easter holiday.
+Got my build config files setup and tested with some dummy code.
+Really explored what PostCSS and Webpack's new minification settings were doing for me.
+With PostCSS, wanted to see how the autoprefixer and postcss-preset-env plugins were processing my CSS Grid and CSS custom properties code especially for supporting IE 11.
+Learned a great deal about browserslist, the caniuse api, as well as how browsers deal with CSS code it doesn't understand.
+Also learned about how IE 10+ implemented an old spec of CSS Grid.
+With Webpack 4's minification, learned a bit about the differences between Babel's minify preset vs. Webpack's optimization settings vs. Babel's minify plugin.

+**Thoughts**: Now that all the boring / frustrating config settings are mostly dialed in for the build, I should be able to tear through some actual coding up of my portfolio site.
+Stoked!